ASaiM/hmp_mock_tests/doc/report/report.md

 ### Raw ASaiM results

-In ASaiM workflow (Figure \ref{asaim_workflow}), functional analyses is made using [*HUMAnN*2](http://huttenhower.sph.harvard.edu/humann2) [@abubucker_metabolic_2012].
+In ASaiM framework (Figure \ref{asaim_workflow}), [*HUMAnN*2](http://huttenhower.sph.harvard.edu/humann2) [@abubucker_metabolic_2012] is used for functional analyses.
 This tool profiles presence/absence and abundance of UniRef50 gene families and MetaCyc pathways from metagenomic/metatranscriptomic datasets.
-It is helpful to describe the metabolic profil of a microbial community.
-This step of functional profiling with *HUMAnN*2 is the longest step in ASaiM workflow (Table \ref{computation_stats}).
+It then describes the metabolic profil of a microbial community.

-*HUMAnN*2 generates three outputs: UniRef50 gene families, coverage and abundance of MetaCyc pathways.
-In both samples, > 90,000 UniRef50 gene families and > 480 MetaCyc pathways (Table \ref{humann2_informations}) are reconstructed from > 1,100,000 non rRNA sequences (Table \ref{pretreatment_stats}).
-More gene families and pathways are found for SRR072233 than for SRR072232 (Table \ref{humann2_informations}) but the values are similar.
+*HUMAnN*2 generates three outputs: abundances of UniRef50 gene families, coverage and abundance of MetaCyc pathways.
+In both samples, > 90,000 UniRef50 gene families and > 480 MetaCyc pathways (Table \ref{humann2_informations}) are reconstructed from > 1,100,000 non rDNA sequences (Table \ref{pretreatment_stats}).

 \begin{table}[h!]
 \centering